Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

   would compound by the number of calibration runs the already very high overhead to marxan runs due to the initial generation of these files instead of resorting to precalculated data
+* Status of BLM calibration should be exposed via the existing scenario status data (this could be either just started/finished/failed, or M total iterations completed of N*10 to be scheduled).

 Two main options for running Marxan N times: